dotnet/docs-maui/docs/android/internals/java-interop.md

 #### Wrappers for methods with non-blittable types

 The [`UnmanagedCallersOnly`](xref:System.Runtime.InteropServices.UnmanagedCallersOnlyAttribute) attribute requires that all the argument types, and the method return type, are [blittable](/dotnet/framework/interop/blittable-and-non-blittable-types).
-Among these types is the `bool` type that's commonly used by the managed classes implementing Java methods.
-This is currently the only non-blittable type encountered in bindings, and so is the only one supported by the assembly rewriter.
+Among these types is the `bool` type that's commonly used by managed classes implementing Java methods.
+This is currently the only non-blittable type encountered in bindings, and therefore is the only one supported by the assembly rewriter.

 Whenever a method with a non-blittable type is encountered, a wrapper is generated for it so that it can be decorated with the [`UnmanagedCallersOnly`](xref:System.Runtime.InteropServices.UnmanagedCallersOnlyAttribute) attribute.
 This is less error prone than modifying the native callback method's IL stream to implement the necessary conversion.
 An example of such a method is `Android.Views.View.IOnTouchListener::OnTouch`: